 In addition to text and speech, the most commonplace input modalities for interacting with a system include use of a mouse, keyboard, or touch/tap.
 Newer modalities, including gestural and physiological, are continuing to expand their use cases.
 A user should be able to provide information to a system in the most efficient and effortless way possible.

 How is the optimal approach determined?
 Context.
-Stay tuned for part 2 where we’ll learn about contextualized best practices, use cases, and what the future might hold for multimodal conversation design.
+Stay tuned for part 2 where we’ll learn about contextualized best practices, what the future might hold, and use cases for multimodal conversation design.